-The New York Times brings us several puzzle games that are good brain teasers, and here, we are talking about Spelling Bee.
-I’m certain that you must have heard or seen this quiz take place on TV or in your school, but the NYT Spelling Bee is a bit different.
+The New York Times offers several puzzle games that are good brain teasers, and here we are talking about Spelling Bee.
+I’m certain you’ve heard of or seen this quiz on TV or at your school, but the NYT Spelling Bee is a bit different.

 You have a grid consisting of 7 letters with one yellow letter in the center.
 You have to form as many words as you can, where each word should contain the letter in the center.
 Learn more about how to play Spelling Bee, along with useful tricks to master the game, before proceeding further.